Frequently Asked Questions

 Do students need to want a “green job” to participate?

 Not at all.
 One of our core beliefs is that almost every career can play a role in building stronger, more resilient communities, whether you’re interested in healthcare, business, trades, technology, education, design, food systems, or public service.
+We believe sustainability is not confined to specific industries but is more of a practice and mindset that can be applied across every sector of our economy and community.

-Climate resilience takes all kinds of people.
+In short, climate resilience takes all kinds of people.

 What makes this different from a typical internship or after-school program?